Butch Otter: Third term

 For the United States presidential election in 2016 Otter endorsed fellow Republican John Kasich.

 In May 2016, CCA, which had changed its name to CoreCivic, was found in contempt of court for having failed to comply with a court order regarding the Idaho State Correctional Institution.
 In an apparent attempt to increase profits, the company had been assigning too few staff to the prison.
 They submitted false staffing reports to appear to be in compliance.

 In July 2017, Texas Attorney General Ken Paxton led a group of Republican Attorneys General from nine other states, and also including Otter, in threatening the Donald Trump administration that they would litigate if the president did not terminate the Deferred Action for Childhood Arrivals policy that had been put into place by president Barack Obama.
-Tennessee Attorney General Herbert Slatery subsequently reversed his position and withdrew his participation from the proposed suit on August 31.
-Slatery went further to urge passage of the DREAM Act.

 On January 5, 2019, the State Central Committee of the Idaho Republican Party passed a resolution condemning and censuring Otter ultimately over endorsing an independent candidate over a candidate nominated in the previous May primary.
+In 2019, Otter endorsed, John McGee, in the Caldwell City Council Seat 6 election.